saiguy3/Coast/README.md

 # Coast
-A rideshare web service for college students
+A rideshare web service for college students.

+*Created for SD Hacks 2017*